skip to Main Content

 Download Pay It Forward Flyer (PDF)

-The Zonta Club of Hilo presented $6,000 in microgrants for its 2023 “Pay It Forward” program.
+The Zonta Club of Hilo presented $10,000 in microgrants for our 2024 “Pay It Forward” program.
 The award program supports women entrepreneurs on Hawai‘i Island who are starting a new business or working to expand an existing business.

-“We received a record number of applications this year from all around the island.
-It’s inspiring to see so many female entrepreneurs doing innovative and important work in the community,” said Laurie Higashi, chair of Pay It Forward.
-“The Zonta Club of Hilo is proud to provide a financial boost to these three well-deserving women-owned businesses.”
+“For the third year in a row, we saw a record number of applicants for the grant.
+It’s inspiring to see so many women entrepreneurs in our community,” said club president Julie Tulang. ”The Zonta Club of Hilo is proud to provide a financial boost to these five well-deserving women-owned businesses.”

 “Pay It Forward” microgrants are funded annually through the charitable Zonta Club of Hilo Foundation, donations to which are tax-deductible.